bytedance/vArmor/docs/usage_instructions.md

 ## System Interface
 ### VarmorPolicy
 * Namespace-scoped resource, consistent with the namespace of the protected object.
-* Use vArmor by creating, updating, or deleting VarmorPolicy objects.
 * The VarmorPolicy interface details can be found in [Interface Instructions](interface_instructions.md).
 * The definition of VarmorPolicy can be found in [VarmorPolicy CRD](../config/crds/crd.varmor.org_varmorpolicies.yaml).
 * Explanation of VarmorPolicy/Status: